LukeDowell/prime_personal_project/README.md

 I think I have figured out how to use child processes with my minigames.
 I spent a few hours writing some code, saying "wait....that wont work...", deleting it, then re-writing it again some time later.
 After a few iterations of this I have a frankenstein-esque implementation of my original idea.
 Super pumped.

+##Tuesday, 1st of September

+I can create an instance of a Minigame with players attached to it now.
+Today I'm going to try and get my test minigame working (button-push.js).
+All it does is places players in a room for 30 seconds and counts how many times they push a button.
+The pushes are tallied up and whichever team had more button presses wins.
+My challenges will be figuring out how to 'check-out' players (make them unavailable to the rest of the application while they are in a minigame), how to route socket messages from the players to the minigame correctly and how to smoothly hand back the player objects to the game controller when the minigame is finished.